PESP-privacy-preserving-social-SDK/PESP/README.md

 ### Build and Run paperImplementation Project
 To test scenario One with a single client app and single SDK
 Requirements: Android Studio, Android Device.
 1. Open the paperImplementation project in Android Studio: "File" -> "Open..." -> select the paperImplementation -> Click "OK".
+In this step, it takes some time to build the project with Gradle.
 2. Install the sdk_app: select "sdk_app" from the build profile drop-down menu -> Click the "green play button".
 3. Install the client_app: select "client_app" from the build profile drop-down menu -> Click the "green play button".
 4. Following steps should be on the Android device you chose to install the two apps.